McFadden-S/ChessClubManagementSystem/README.md

 The project is called `system`.
 It currently consists of a single app `clubs`.

 ## Deployed version of the application
-The deployed version of the application can be found at [URL](URL).
+The deployed version of the application can be found at https://gentle-bayou-06800.herokuapp.com/

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: